 Captain Starling-Lark then contacted Master Mariner Richard May with a view to identifying a site for a Coastwatch station in Norfolk.
 Rising to the challenge, Richard identified a suitable location and on 19th April 1995 he launched the National Coastwatch Institution station at Mundesley in Norfolk.
-The station had a humble beginning with just a few volunteers and extremely basic equipment, but despite the sparse resources available to them, the volunteers at NCI Mundesley were soon watches davs mounting 365 Other NCI stations were quickly established, with stations opening at Felixstowe in Suffolk, and Gorleston in Norfolk later that same year.
-Thanks largely to the efforts of Graham Roff, a station was also established at St Albans Head, Dorset, by the end of sub-station vear The lookout was leased from the Encome Estate for the rent of "one crab per annum" if demanded".
+The station had a humble beginning with just a few volunteers and extremely basic equipment, but despite the sparse resources available to them, the volunteers at NCI Mundesley were soon mounting watches 365 days a year.

+Other NCI stations were quickly established, with stations opening at Felixstowe in Suffolk, and Gorleston in Norfolk later that same year.
+Thanks largely to the efforts of Graham Roff, a station was also established at St Albans Head, Dorset, by the end of the year as a sub-station of Swanage.
+The lookout was leased from the Encome Estate for the rent of "one crab per annum if demanded".
 St Albans Head became an independent station the following year.

 Station Manager Dirk Aldous from St Albans presenting Mr James Gaggero, owner of Encome Estates with the annual rent of one crab in 2014.

 That year the weather had been so bad that crabs were difficult to come by and the Station had to travel many miles to buy one.